tlhaas/HypermediaRequest/README.md

 ### the server

 You don't *have* to use this, but I included a stripped out Sinatra server file (server.rb) for testing.
-If you're not familiar with Sinatra, it's a Domain-Specific Language written in Ruby that lets you spin up REST servers with nearly zero effect.
+If you're not familiar with Sinatra, it's a Domain-Specific Language written in Ruby that lets you spin up REST servers with nearly zero effort.
 Here's how to use server.rb:

   * Ensure you have Ruby =>1.9.3 installed
   * Run `gem install sinatra`